shebistar/infra-challenge/README.md

 	NAME               TYPE           CLUSTER-IP    EXTERNAL-IP                                                                 PORT(S)        AGE   SELECTOR hidemind-app	   LoadBalancer   XXX.XX.XX.X   XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX-XXXXXXXXX.eu-central-1.elb.amazonaws.com   80:XXXXX/TCP   XXm   app=hivemind-app

-- Take the value in the EXTERNAL-IP column and use a browser to access to the Site:
+- Take the value in the `EXTERNAL-IP` column and use a browser to access to the Site:

 - It should display something like this:

-	Hello, XX.X.X.XX:XXXXX!
-I'm hivemind-app-XXXXXXXXXX-XXXXXX!(EXTRA string=This is my HELLO_TAG, string=Hellooooo World!)
+	Hello, XXX.XX.XX.XX:XXXXX!
+I'm XXXXXXXXXXXXX!(EXTRA string=This is my HELLO_TAG, string=XXXXXXXXXXX, string=This is my VERSION, string=vX.XX)

 # TL;DR (Check prerequisites)